Everything You Need to Know for Festival Well-Being

 When it's hot and humid, sweating helps regulate your body temperature.
 But excessive sweating can cause your body to lose salt and electrolytes, which are vital to proper muscle function.
 The result is muscle cramping.
 Prevent heat cramps by staying hydrated and drinking beverages that are high in electrolytes.

-If not treated, heat illness progresses into heat exhaustion, which occurs when your body temperature rises to 104 degrees or higher.
+If not treated, heat illness can progress to heat exhaustion, which occurs when your body temperature rises to 104 degrees F or higher.
 Signs of heat exhaustion include:

 - Excessive sweating